vvorobjov/nrp-documentation/src/nrp/quickStartGuide.rst

    variable “joints”) into the Log Console at every time step.
    **NB**: Pay attention to pythonic indentation rules!

 b.
-Press the button designated by the red arrow in :ref:`Figure 8<qsg-fig8>` to open this Log Console – note that, depending on the size of your screen, you may have to expand the blue section of the toolbar to find this button.
+Press the button designated by the red arrow in :numref:`qsg-fig8` to open this Log Console – note that, depending on the size of your screen, you may have to expand the blue section of the toolbar to find this button.
    We can now apply the changes to the transfer function (green